Joe Ward puts best of Britain on notice - Irish Boxing

 The massively decorated amateur believes step one to achieving that begins with a homecoming – set for Letterkenny and November 18 – and could end with him defeating the likes of Dan Azeez, Joshua Buatsi et all.

-“I want to be in the big fights,” he told Irish media on Tuesday.
+“I want to be in the big fights,” he told Irish media.

 “I’ve been in with these guys in training and I know what level I’m at.
 I believe I am good enough to go all the way.
 It’s just about building momentum and getting these fights.